 Learn About Investing in Park City, Utah, Real Estate

-Below we will discuss the different types of real estate investments, and you'll learn more about Park City real estate investing.
+Below, we will discuss the different types of real estate investments, and you'll learn more about Park City real estate investing.

 Searching for Park City investment properties usually starts around Park City Mountain Resort (Old Town), Deer Valley Resort Area, and The Canyons Village.
 Many of these areas allow for short-term rentals, also known as nightly rentals, and the best chance for the highest return on investment via rental income.

 There is a premium when purchasing and renting ski-in-ski-out properties, allowing investors to maximize profits during the peak ski season.
 Old Town also allows property owners to receive higher rents during the Sundance Film Festival.
 In my experience, many of the owners in Deer Valley do not rent their properties on a short-term or long-term basis.
-Still, sometimes they may offset some of their ownership costs by renting their property during the peak times of Christmas, New Year, and Presidents Day.
+Still, sometimes, they may offset some of their ownership costs by renting their property during the peak times of Christmas, New Year, and Presidents Day.

 Long-Term vs. Short-Term Rentals in Park City, Utah